Chakkrawat: History

-In the year 1915, corresponding to the King Vajiravudh (Rama VI)'s reign.
+In 1915, corresponding to the King Vajiravudh (Rama VI)'s reign.
 Chakkrawat was an amphoe (district) of Phra Nakhon province, same as Sam Yaek, Sampheng, and Samphanthawong.

-Later in the year 1931, during the King Prajadhipok (Rama VII)'s reign.
+Later in 1931, during the King Prajadhipok (Rama VII)'s reign.
 The economic downturn, the Siamese government therefore has to save the nation's budget.
 Therefore had to merge the Chakkrawat and Sampeng together with Samphanthawong since then.

-Until the year 1973, Bangkok Metropolitan Administration (BMA) was officially established.
+Until 1973, Bangkok Metropolitan Administration (BMA) was officially established.
 Samphanthawong therefore changed the status to a full district and Chakkrawat officially changed its status to a subdistrict of Samphanthawong.

 Its name after Wat Chakkrawat, an old temple dates back to the Ayutthaya period, or formerly known as "Wat Sam Pluem" which located in this area.

 Geography

 Chakkrawat considered as the northwest part of the district.
-The left side of the subdistrict adjacent to the Chao Phraya river throughout the area.
+The west side of the subdistrict adjacent to the Chao Phraya river throughout the area.

 Neighbouring subdistricts are (from north clockwise): Samphanthawong in its district (Yaowarat and Yaowaphanit roads are the borderlines), Somdet Chao Phraya and Khlong San of Khlong San (across Chao Phraya river), Wang Burapha Phirom of Phra Nakhon (Khlong Rop Krung is a borderline).

 Chakkrawat and Yaowarat with Ratchawong roads are the main thoroughfares.
 For Chakkrawat is a short road with a length of only 1 km (0.62 mi) and has one-way traffic management, starting from S.A.B. intersection, ran to the southwest through Wat Tuek intersection before ending at the foot of Phra Pok Klao bridge nearby.

 Demography

-In the year 2017, Chakkrawat had a total of 7,529 people (3,699 men, 3,830 women) in 5,037 households.
+In 2017, Chakkrawat had a total of 7,529 people (3,699 men, 3,830 women) in 5,037 households.